ischenkx/kantoku/README.md

             - Each service instance must have its persistent ID that can be used as a consumer group label for queues.
         - Service discovery
             - We need to collect information about services (their presence, id, other properties)
+    - [ ] Clean Code/Architecture
+        - Decompose transport and business logic (reading events must be separated from their processing)
 - [x] Task Restarts

   A restart seems to be an easy concept but in the world of kantoku a few problems arise: